 Lists Of Songs

 When I did a workshop recently for the Monk Institute, I saw their list of 100 “must-know” jazz standards, which is available for download on their resource site here (bottom of page).
-This is a great list of basic should-know standards, compiled by Dr. J.B.
+This is a thorough list of basic should-know standards, compiled by Dr. J.B.
 Dyas at the Monk Institute.

 Jamey Aebersold’s list of all the tunes on his playalongs is worth checking out.
 Not every tune can be considered a standard, but almost all of his playalong songs are good vehicles for improvisation.
 Download Jamey’s list here.